MicrosoftDocs/msteams-docs/msteams-platform/messaging-extensions/how-to/search-commands/define-search-command.md

    :::image type="content" source="../../../assets/images/tdp/bot-page.png" alt-text="The screenshot show you how to create a bot in Developer Portal.":::

-1. To use an existing bot, select **Select an existing bot** and choose the existing bots from the dropdown list or select **Enter a bot ID** if you have a bot id created already.
+1. To use an existing bot, select **Select an existing bot** and choose the existing bots from the dropdown list, or select **Enter a bot ID** if you have a bot ID created already.

 1. Select the scope of the messaging extension and select **Save**.

-1. Select **Add a command** in the **Command** section to include the commands which decides the behavior of message extension.
+1. Select **Add a command** in the **Command** section to include the commands, which decides the behavior of message extension.
 The following image displays command addition for message extension:

    :::image type="content" source="../../../assets/images/tdp/add-a-command.PNG" alt-text="The screenshot shows how to add a command to define the behavior of the message extension.":::